Make These Leadership Resolutions for a Brighter New Year

 Managers and individual contributors responsible for innovation need more emotional support to take the risks and give innovation efforts all their knowledge, skill, and energy.

-Leaders must practice 3 critical behaviors to support innovators:
+Leaders must practice 3 critical behaviors to support and encourage innovation:

 - Demonstrate trust in innovators to empower them.